instance001/nanochat-llm-tweaker/nanochat-master/LOCAL_BUILDER_USER_MANUAL.md

 - the GGUF model helps you build
 - the nanochat training pipeline builds the model you actually own and train here

+## If This Is Your First Time Building Or Training An LLM

+This section is for the person who is thinking:

+- I have heard the words, but I do not really know what these tasks mean
+- I can follow instructions, but I want to understand what I am actually doing
+- I do not want the process to feel like superstition

+That is a good instinct.

+You do not need to become an ML researcher to use this builder, but you do need a plain-language mental model of the tasks.

+### What An LLM Actually Is

+An LLM is a machine-learning model that tries to predict the next piece of text based on the text that came before it.

+Plain English:

+- it does not store truth the way a normal document does
+- it learns patterns from examples
+- the quality of those examples strongly affects how it behaves later

+That means:

+- bad data can teach bad habits
+- confused instructions can produce confused behavior
+- a tiny model on a tiny dataset can still be useful, but it will not become magic

+### What Training Means

+Training means adjusting the model's internal numbers so it gets better at predicting text from examples.

+Plain English:

+- the model reads examples
+- it makes guesses
+- the system measures how wrong those guesses were
+- then it nudges the model so the next guesses are a bit better

+Training is not:

+- copying a file into memory
+- storing exact facts on purpose
+- a guarantee that the model will always say the right thing

+### What A Tokenizer Is

+A tokenizer is the part that breaks text into chunks called tokens before the model sees it.

+Plain English:

+- the model does not read text the way a human reads whole words on a page
+- it reads token pieces
+- those pieces might be words, word fragments, punctuation, or common patterns

+Why it matters:

+- a bad tokenizer makes learning harder
+- a reasonable tokenizer helps the model use its small capacity more effectively

+### What Base Training Is

+Base training teaches the model general language patterns from the broad corpus.

+This is the stage where it learns things like:

+- how sentences are shaped
+- how code tends to look
+- how explanations and references are usually structured

+Plain English:

+- this is the `general reading pile` stage
+- it is not yet the `be this specific helpful assistant` stage

+### What Fine-Tuning Is

+Fine-tuning means taking a base model and teaching it more specific behavior with more focused examples.

+In this builder, the main fine-tuning stage is Chat SFT.

+Plain English:

+- base training teaches general language habits
+- fine-tuning teaches the model how you want it to respond in practice

+This is where the model learns things like:

+- how to answer like a teammate
+- how to admit uncertainty
+- how to follow your chosen tone and rules

+### What SFT Means

+SFT means supervised fine-tuning.

+That sounds intimidating, but the practical meaning is simple:

+- you give the model example conversations
+- each conversation shows what a good response should look like
+- the model gets better at copying those good response patterns

+Plain English:

+- SFT is teaching by example
+- you are showing the model what `good` looks like in conversation form

+### What RL Means Here

+RL means reinforcement-learning-style tuning.

+In this project, it is the more advanced stage after SFT.

+Plain English:

+- SFT gets the model into a usable assistant shape
+- RL is for later experimentation when you want to push or refine behavior further

+If you are new:

+- do not treat RL as the first important step
+- get tokenizer, base, and SFT working first

+### What Evaluation Means

+Evaluation means checking how the model is doing instead of just hoping it is better.

+That can include:

+- loss-style numbers
+- benchmark results
+- sample outputs
+- quick smoke tests in chat

+Plain English:

+- evaluation is how you avoid guessing blindly
+- it is the `show me evidence` part of the workflow

+### What Tuning Means

+Tuning means changing settings to make the process fit your goal or your hardware better.

+Common things you tune here include:

+- model size
+- sequence length
+- batch size
+- training duration
+- runtime context size
+- temperature and token limits during testing

+Plain English:

+- tuning is not magic
+- it is mostly the art of making tradeoffs on purpose

+### The Main Data Types In This Builder

+You are working with different kinds of data for different jobs.

+#### 1. Local Corpus Data

+Used for:

+- tokenizer training
+- base model training

+Plain English:

+- this is the general reading material

+#### 2. Identity Data

+Used for:

+- teaching the assistant how it should think about its role and behavior

+Plain English:

+- this is the assistant charter

+#### 3. Chat SFT Data

+Used for:

+- teaching real conversation behavior through examples

+Plain English:

+- this is the set of example dialogues showing how the assistant should answer

+### Why Small First Runs Matter

+New users often want to launch a big run immediately.

+That is understandable, but usually the smarter move is:

+1. prove the pipeline works
+2. prove the files are valid
+3. prove the runtime fits the machine
+4. only then spend more time and compute

+Plain English:

+- first make it work
+- then make it bigger

+### What Usually Goes Wrong For Beginners

+The most common early problems are not exotic ML failures.

+They are usually:

+- the corpus is missing or too messy
+- the training files are malformed
+- the model is too large for the machine
+- the user changes too many settings at once
+- the user cannot tell whether the system is idle, stalled, or actually broken

+That is why this fork includes things like:

+- hardware-fit defaults
+- pause and resume
+- the ECG window
+- process logs
+- guided presets

+### The Best Beginner Mindset

+Think of this builder as a lab bench, not a vending machine.

+Good mindset:

+- start small
+- change one important thing at a time
+- keep notes
+- trust evaluation more than vibes
+- review the assistant's drafted data before training on it

+Best short version:

+- you are not pressing a button to summon intelligence
+- you are building behavior step by step from data, settings, and iteration

 ## Folder Map

 These folders matter most: